ncbdrck/UniROS/README.md

          max_episode_steps=1000,
     )
     ```
-- Finally instead of using `import gym` and then `gym.make('MyEnv-v0')` use the following to create the environment.
+- Finally instead of using `import gymnasium as gym` and then `gym.make('MyEnv-v0')` use the following to create the environment.
 This will create **separate processes** for each environment, making it possible to run multiple environments in parallel.
     ```python
     # for both simulated and real environments
     import uniros as gym